-Winter Warming Hut HostCedar Breaks is seeks winter loving volunteers to assist with our winter warming hut (an insulated yurt with wood stove) operations in the monument weekends and holidays from December through March.
+Winter Warming Hut HostCedar Breaks is seeks winter loving volunteers to assist with our winter warming hut (an insulated yurt with wood stove) operations during weekends and holidays from December through March.

-Responsibilities include opening/closing the yurt, snow removal, welcoming visitors and answering their questions, recording visitor statistics, heating water for cocoa, maintain winter trail markers, assisting with winter emergencies and enjoying the Cedar Breaks winter wonderland.
+Responsibilities include opening/closing the yurt, snow removal, welcoming visitors and answering questions, recording visitor statistics, heating water for cocoa, maintain winter trail markers, assisting with winter emergencies and enjoying the winter wonderland.

-Volunteers must be able to snowshoe or cross-country ski 1 mile into the yurt and back out.
-We can supply snowshoes, but not skis.
-Volunteers may also snowmobile into the yurt, but must be able to snowshoe or ski to maintain markers and provide visitor assistance if needed.
+Volunteers must be able to snowshoe or cross-country ski one mile into the yurt and back.
+We can supply snowshoes if needed.
+Volunteers may also snowmobile, but must be able to snowshoe or ski to maintain markers and provide visitor assistance.
 The warming hut is located at 10,000 feet.

 Wildflower Walk GuideDuring the annual Wildflower Festival, volunteers lead daily walks for visitors to highlight the latest blooming flowers, run educational booths for a variety of age groups, and assist visitors by answering questions about the park and surrounding area.
 Volunteer applicants must be willing commit helping at least two days during the festival.
 Wildflower identificaiton training will be provided.
 (Time commitment = Around 20 hours during Wildflower Festival, beginning usually the 1st or 2nd week of July.)

-Campground HostDurring the summer season, Cedar Breaks needs campground hosts to greet campground visitors, inform them of campground rules and provide information and assistance, if needed.
+Campground HostDuring the summer season, Cedar Breaks needs campground hosts to greet campground visitors, inform them of campground rules and provide information and assistance, if needed.